Life As a Dental Hygienist

 Service Orientation: Actively looking for ways to help people.

 Related Job Titles for this Occupation:

 - Education Coordinator

 - Registered Dental Hygienist, Part Time Clinical Faculty

 - Dental Hygienist

-There were about 207,900 jobs for Dental Hygienist in 2016 (in the United States).
+In the United States, there were 207,900 jobs for Dental Hygienist in 2016.
 New jobs are being produced at a rate of 19.7% which is above the national average.
 The Bureau of Labor Statistics predicts 41,000 new jobs for Dental Hygienist by 2026.
-There will be an estimated 17,500 positions for Dental Hygienist per year.
+Due to new job openings and attrition, there will be an average of 17,500 job openings in this field each year.